 Commonly abbreviated as ASO, App Store Optimization is pretty much like SEO, but in the context of the App Store.
 In other words, App Store Optimization is a combination of mobile apps marketing techniques that tweak various listing parameters to make an app more discoverable by the App Store search algorithm.

-Using the findings, you can come up with an ideal, discoverable name, plus a brief, compelling, and well-composed description, complete with all the high-value keywords.
+Then using the findings, you can come up with an ideal, discoverable app name, plus a brief, compelling, and well-composed app description – complete with all the high-value app store keywords.